shreyar007/INF502/Assignment3.md

   7. Exit the program
   2
-  Enter the property name: (name, number, row, column) name
+  Enter the property name: (name, number, row, column) row
-  The name of H is Hydrogen
+  The row of H is 1
-  The name of He is Helium
+  The row of He is 1
-  The name of Li is Lithium
+  The row of Li is 2
-  The name of Be is Beryllium
+  The row of Be is 2
-  The name of B is Boron
+  The row of B is 2
-  The name of C is Carbon
+  The row of C is 2
-  The name of N is Nitrogen
+  The row of N is 2
-  The name of O is Oxygen
+  The row of O is 2
-  The name of F is Fluorine
+  The row of F is 2
-  The name of Ne is Neon
+  The row of Ne is 2
-  The name of Na is Sodium
+  The row of Na is 3
-  The name of Mg is Magnesium
+  The row of Mg is 3
-  The name of Al is Aluminum
+  The row of Al is 3
-  The name of Si is Silicon
+  The row of Si is 3
-  The name of P is Phosphorus
+  The row of P is 3
-  The name of S is Sulfur
+  The row of S is 3
-  The name of Cl is Chlorine
+  The row of Cl is 3
-  The name of Ar is Argon
+  The row of Ar is 3
-  The name of K is Potassium
+  The row of K is 4
-  The name of Ca is Calcium
+  The row of Ca is 4
-  The name of Sc is Scandium
+  The row of Sc is 4
-  The name of Ti is Titanium
+  The row of Ti is 4
-  The name of V is Vanadium
+  The row of V is 4
-  The name of Cr is Chromium
+  The row of Cr is 4
-  The name of Mn is Manganese
+  The row of Mn is 4
-  The name of Fe is Iron
+  The row of Fe is 4
-  The name of Co is Cobalt
+  The row of Co is 4
-  The name of Ni is Nickel
+  The row of Ni is 4
-  The name of Cu is Copper
+  The row of Cu is 4
-  The name of Zn is Zinc
+  The row of Zn is 4
-  The name of Ga is Gallium
+  The row of Ga is 4
-  The name of Ge is Germanium
+  The row of Ge is 4
-  The name of As is Arsenic
+  The row of As is 4
-  The name of Se is Selenium
+  The row of Se is 4
-  The name of Br is Bromine
+  The row of Br is 4
-  The name of Kr is Krypton
+  The row of Kr is 4
-  The name of Rb is Rubidium
+  The row of Rb is 5
-  The name of Sr is Strontium
+  The row of Sr is 5
-  The name of Y is Yttrium
+  The row of Y is 5
-  The name of Zr is Zirconium
+  The row of Zr is 5
-  The name of Nb is Niobium
+  The row of Nb is 5
-  The name of Mo is Molybdenum
+  The row of Mo is 5
-  The name of Tc is Technetium
+  The row of Tc is 5
-  The name of Ru is Ruthenium
+  The row of Ru is 5
-  The name of Rh is Rhodium
+  The row of Rh is 5
-  The name of Pd is Palladium
+  The row of Pd is 5
-  The name of Ag is Silver
+  The row of Ag is 5
-  The name of Cd is Cadmium
+  The row of Cd is 5
-  The name of In is Indium
+  The row of In is 5
-  The name of Sn is Tin
+  The row of Sn is 5
-  The name of Sb is Antimony
+  The row of Sb is 5
-  The name of Te is Tellurium
+  The row of Te is 5
-  The name of I is Iodine
+  The row of I is 5
-  The name of Xe is Xenon
+  The row of Xe is 5
-  The name of Cs is Cesium
+  The row of Cs is 6
-  The name of Ba is Barium
+  The row of Ba is 6
-  The name of La is Lanthanum
+  The row of La is 8
-  The name of Ce is Cerium
+  The row of Ce is 8
-  The name of Pr is Praseodymium
+  The row of Pr is 8
-  The name of Nd is Neodymium
+  The row of Nd is 8
-  The name of Pm is Promethium
+  The row of Pm is 8
-  The name of Sm is Samarium
+  The row of Sm is 8
-  The name of Eu is Europium
+  The row of Eu is 8
-  The name of Gd is Gadolinium
+  The row of Gd is 8
-  The name of Tb is Terbium
+  The row of Tb is 8
-  The name of Dy is Dysprosium
+  The row of Dy is 8
-  The name of Ho is Holmium
+  The row of Ho is 8
-  The name of Er is Erbium
+  The row of Er is 8
-  The name of Tm is Thulium
+  The row of Tm is 8
-  The name of Yb is Ytterbium
+  The row of Yb is 8
-  The name of Lu is Lutetium
+  The row of Lu is 8
-  The name of Hf is Hafnium
+  The row of Hf is 6
-  The name of Ta is Tantalum
+  The row of Ta is 6
-  The name of W is Wolfram
+  The row of W is 6
-  The name of Re is Rhenium
+  The row of Re is 6
-  The name of Os is Osmium
+  The row of Os is 6
-  The name of Ir is Iridium
+  The row of Ir is 6
-  The name of Pt is Platinum
+  The row of Pt is 6
-  The name of Au is Gold
+  The row of Au is 6
-  The name of Hg is Mercury
+  The row of Hg is 6
-  The name of Tl is Thallium
+  The row of Tl is 6
-  The name of Pb is Lead
+  The row of Pb is 6
-  The name of Bi is Bismuth
+  The row of Bi is 6
-  The name of Po is Polonium
+  The row of Po is 6
-  The name of At is Astatine
+  The row of At is 6
-  The name of Rn is Radon
+  The row of Rn is 6
-  The name of Fr is Francium
+  The row of Fr is 7
-  The name of Ra is Radium
+  The row of Ra is 7
-  The name of Ac is Actinium
+  The row of Ac is 9
-  The name of Th is Thorium
+  The row of Th is 9
-  The name of Pa is Protactinium
+  The row of Pa is 9
-  The name of U is Uranium
+  The row of U is 9
-  The name of Np is Neptunium
+  The row of Np is 9
-  The name of Pu is Plutonium
+  The row of Pu is 9
-  The name of Am is Americium
+  The row of Am is 9
-  The name of Cm is Curium
+  The row of Cm is 9
-  The name of Bk is Berkelium
+  The row of Bk is 9
-  The name of Cf is Californium
+  The row of Cf is 9
-  The name of Es is Einsteinium
+  The row of Es is 9
-  The name of Fm is Fermium
+  The row of Fm is 9
-  The name of Md is Mendelevium
+  The row of Md is 9
-  The name of No is Nobelium
+  The row of No is 9
-  The name of Lr is Lawrencium
+  The row of Lr is 9
-  The name of Rf is Rutherfordium
+  The row of Rf is 7
-  The name of Db is Dubnium
+  The row of Db is 7
-  The name of Sg is Seaborgium
+  The row of Sg is 7
-  The name of Bh is Bohrium
+  The row of Bh is 7
-  The name of Hs is Hassium
+  The row of Hs is 7
-  The name of Mt is Meitnerium
+  The row of Mt is 7
-  The name of Ds is Darmstadtium
+  The row of Ds is 7
-  The name of Rg is Roentgenium
+  The row of Rg is 7
-  The name of Cn is Copernicium
+  The row of Cn is 7
-  The name of Uut is Ununtrium
+  The row of Uut is 7
-  The name of Uuq is Ununquadium
+  The row of Uuq is 7
-  The name of Uup is Ununpentium
+  The row of Uup is 7
-  The name of Uuh is Ununhexium
+  The row of Uuh is 7
-  The name of Uus is Ununseptium
+  The row of Uus is 7
-  The name of Uuo is Ununoctium
+  The row of Uuo is 7
-  The name of Shr is Shreya
+  The row of Shr is 3

    ----------	PERIODIC TABLE OPERATIONS	----------